Hypotheses tests in boundary regression models: Introduction

-\theequation{1.\arabic{equation}} Boundary regression models arise naturally in image analysis, analysis of auctions and records, or in extreme value analysis with covariates.
-We consider such a model where the boundary regression function $g$ is defined as the right endpoint of the conditional distribution of the response $Y$, given the covariate $X$.
-For such a boundary regression model with multivariate random covariates and twice differentiable regression functions, Hall and Van Keilegom (2009) establish a minimax rate for estimation of $g(x)$ (for fixed $x$) under quadratic loss and determined pointwise asymptotic distributions of an estimator which is defined as a solution of a linear optimization problem (cf.\ Remark \ref{rem:HallKeilegom}).
-M\"{u}ller and Wefelmeyer (2010) consider a mean regression model with (unknown) symmetric support of the error distribution and H\"{o}lder continuous regression function.
+with negative errors $\eps_i$ whose survival function $1-F(y)$ behaves like a multiple of $|y|^\alpha$ for some $\alpha>0$ near the origin.
+Such models naturally arise in image analysis, analysis of auctions and records, or in extreme value analysis with covariates.
+For such a boundary regression model with multivariate random covariates and twice differentiable regression function, Hall and Van Keilegom (2009) establish a minimax rate for estimation of $g(x)$ (for fixed $x$) under quadratic loss and determine pointwise asymptotic distributions of an estimator which is defined as a solution of a linear optimization problem (cf.\ Remark \ref{rem:HallKeilegom}).
+Relatedly, M\"{u}ller and Wefelmeyer (2010) consider a mean regression model with (unknown) symmetric support of the error distribution and H\"{o}lder continuous regression function.
 They discuss pointwise MSE rates for estimators of the regression function that are defined as the average of local maxima and local minima.
 Meister and Rei{\ss} (2013) consider a regression model with known bounded support of the errors.
 They show asymptotic equivalence in the strong LeCam sense to a continuous-time Poisson point process model when the error density has a jump at the endpoint of its support.
-For a regression model with error distribution that is one-sided and regularly varying at 0 with index $\alpha>0$, Jirak, Meister and Rei{\ss} (2014) suggest an estimator for the boundary regression function which adapts simultaneously to the unknown smoothness of the regression function and to the unknown extreme value index $\alpha$.
-Rei{\ss} and Selk (2014) construct efficient and unbiased estimators of linear functionals of the regression function in the case of exponentially distributed errors as well as in the limiting Poisson point process experiment by Meister and Rei{\ss} (2013).
+For a regression model with error distribution that is one-sided and regularly varying at 0 with index $\alpha>0$, Jirak et al.\ (2014) suggest an estimator for the boundary regression function which adapts simultaneously to the unknown smoothness of the regression function and to the unknown extreme value index $\alpha$.
+Rei{\ss} and Selk (2016+) construct efficient and unbiased estimators of linear functionals of the regression function in the case of exponentially distributed errors as well as in the limiting Poisson point process experiment by Meister and Rei{\ss} (2013).